dsw88/hadoop-test/README.md

 This is my first MapReduce program, following the information given in Chapter 2 of *Hadoop: The Definitive Guide*

+This Hadoop job was written and tested using Hadoop 1.2.1

 # Instructions
 To run my first MapReduce job, do the following:
 1. Install Hadoop on your local machine.
 Recommended to use in standalone mode, as it simplifies configuration